HinodeXRT/xrtpy/docs/dem_overview.rst

 * Uses a regular log10(T) grid.
 * Represents log10(DEM) at a set of spline knots.
-* Uses a least-squares algorithm to minimize chi-square statistic.
+* Uses a least-squares algorithm to minimize the chi-square statistic.
 * Supports Monte Carlo noise realizations for uncertainty estimation.

 Small numerical differences between the Python and IDL implementations can arise due to: